 Tour de Guelph – Always the Fourth Sunday of June!

-Tour de Guelph is a cycling event in support of The Foundation of Guelph General Hospital and local Rotary projects through the Rotary clubs of Guelph South and Guelph Trillium.
+Tour de Guelph is a cycling event in support of Guelph General Hospital and local Rotary projects through the Rotary Clubs of Guelph South and Guelph Trillium.

 Its intent is to build and support community well-being within Guelph-Wellington.